 Daddy Boot Camp - This 3-hour father-to-father workshop is led by a Master Coach with the assistance of experienced fathers ("veterans") and their new babies.
 Expectant fathers ("rookies") will gain confidence as they have hands-on opportunities to comfort a real baby, change a diaper, swaddle, and much more.
 Concerns will be addressed about becoming a new dad, forming a new family, and caring for new moms.

-Sibling - Children ages 3-7 years can learn what to expect when a new little sister or brother arrives and will practice how to hold baby (with parent's help), diapering, and swaddling a baby.
+Sibling - This class is taught at Edward Hospital.
+Children ages 3-7 years can learn what to expect when a new little sister or brother arrives and will practice how to hold baby (with parent's help), diapering, and swaddling a baby.
 One parent is required to attend with the child, but both parents are welcome.
 A video tour of the Maternity Suites will be shown, which includes "what a newborn looks like.”
 If registering two siblings of different ages, please register both for the class appropriate for the younger one.

 Grandparenting - For new grandparents and grandparents-to-be to learn what's new and what's changed recently in baby care, while also learning new grandparenting skills.
 You will also learn the correct way to buckle up an infant in a car seat.
 A brief tour of the Family Birth Center will be given to show grandparents where to come when visiting their new grandbaby.

 Infant and Child Safety - This is a free E-learning class which provides information on "baby-proofing" your home.
 Car seat safety for toddlers and older children is also covered.
 (CPR and First Aid are not covered in this class.)